 The BFA program in art and design is intended for the student who wishes to pursue a professional career in the visual arts.
 The program is organized into a four-year sequence of study that provides a solid understanding of art and art history.
-The student has an opportunity to explore a variety of curricular options and then chooses an intensive and professional major concentration (studio art, visual communication design, or industrial design).
+The student has an opportunity to explore a variety of curricular options and then chooses an intensive and professional major.
+For the Studio Art major, students may choose to concentrate in Ceramics, Painting, Printmaking, Photography, or Sculpture.
+For the Design major, students may choose to concentrate in Visual Communication Design, or Industrial Design.
 In addition to a primary concentration, BFA students are encouraged to select a secondary area of interest to broaden their thinking and to enrich their creative study.
 BFA candidates share a close working relationship with the department's faculty who are active professional artists and designers.
 Intensive studio work is complemented by an academic education with strong art history and liberal arts component.
-The BFA degree consists of 66 credit hours in art, of which 54-57 are in studio and 9-12 in art history.
+The BFA degree consists of 66 credit hours in art, of which 54-57 are in studio/design and 9-12 in art history.